sematext/solr-researcher/dym/README.md

 Dym ReSearcher requires that `q` parameter is present.
 Parameter `spellcheck.q` should not be used since it can trigger errors in some cases.
 If it is used, it must contain the same value as `q` parameter (or its lower/upper cased version).

 ### Correction Highlighting Feature
-For information about Correction Highlighting Feature, please refer to ReSearcher-common.pdf which describes functionality common to all Sematext's ReSearcher components.
+For information about Correction Highlighting Feature, please refer to ReSearcher-common.pdf which describes functionality common to all Solr ReSearcher components.

 ### Using DYM ReSearcher with SolrJ
-For information about using DYM ReSearcher with SolrJ, please refer to ReSearcher-common.pdf which describes functionality common to all Sematext's ReSearcher components.
+For information about using DYM ReSearcher with SolrJ, please refer to ReSearcher-common.pdf which describes functionality common to all Solr ReSearcher components.

 ### DYM ReSearcher in distributed environment
 DYM ReSearcher works both in non-distributed (single node or simple master-slave) and distributed setup.
 If you are using SolrCloud, everything will work out-of-the-box automatically.
 There are no special parameters which should tell whether the setup is distributed or not.
 Also, there is only one version of DYM ReSearcher jar which knows how to work in all kinds of setups.